Ipstenu/dreamspeed/readme.txt

 <strong>I have a post and the links still are local, even though the images are on CDN.
 What gives?</strong>

-This is a very rare case, and currently only happens when you bulk-import content via the WordPress importer.
-Currently it will (correctly) use the default URL of the site, not the changed one, so you'll have to search/replace them after the fact for post content.
+This is a very rare case, and should no longer happen except in wild conditions where for some reason your OLD image URL doesn't match what WP thought it was.
+Sadly,  you'll have to search/replace them after the fact for post content.
+If this happens because of how a plugin is changing the visible domain URL (like WordPress MU Domain Mapping), please let me know which plugin and I'll put in a check to accommodate it as best I can.

+Of note: Currently the official WordPress importers aren't standardized, so there's not 100% safe way to check.

 <strong>Why aren't my images found?</strong>